zengbing15/lumos_doc/docs/preparation/createaccount.md

 id: createaccount
 title: Create Accounts
 ---
+import useBaseUrl from "@docusaurus/useBaseUrl";

-This guide introduces the concepts of CKB account, CKB capacity of an account, and how to create CKB accounts by using ckb-cli before the DApp development.
+This guide introduces the concepts of CKB account, CKB capacity of an account, and how to create CKB accounts before the DApp development.
 We will prepare two CKB accounts, Alice and Bob for later usage in the [Hello Lumos](../preparation/hellolumos) example.

+The accounts can be created by using ckb-cli.
+For DEV chain, you can also get two accounts from the genesis cells that were issued with a considerable amount of capacity.

+## CKB Account

 In CKB, an account is represented as a collection of [live cells](https://docs.nervos.org/docs/reference/cell#live-cell) (unspent cells) that contain the same lock script.

+> A live cell refers to an unspent cell in CKB.
+It is similar to the concept of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.
+The full set of live cells in CKB, is considered the full state of CKB at that particular time point.
+Any transaction on CKB consumes some live cells.
+The live cells become spent cells just after the transaction is committed.
+At the same time, some new live cells are created.

 A cell example: